Headless UI

 - If the user already exists and have a passkey stored, it will start device verification flow prompting the user for their passkey via their biometrics or other authentication devices like a usb key.

-, It means that the user is authenticated using a passkey, you are good to let them see the protected information.
-Otherwise you will get a magic_link
+If both data and error are undefined, It means that the user is authenticated using a passkey, you are good to let them see the protected information.
+Otherwise you will get a magic_link object inside data, that contains your magic link id.

 Handling the magic link